peidevs/Event_Resources/Checklist.md

 * do the speakers know how much time they have to present?
 * do the speakers have appropriate dongles for the projector?
 * who is doing the "dev news" ?
+* who prints the "Hello my name is ..." labels?